itmat/Normalization/README.md

     perl cat_exonmappers_Unique_NU.pl <sample dirs> <loc>

-* &lt;sample dirs> : a file with the names of the sample directories with SAM file/alignment output (without path)
+* &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : the path of the directory with the sample directories

 This will create `NORMALIZED_DATA/exonmappers/MERGED` directory and output concatenated `exonmappers.norm.sam` file of all samples to the directory created.